Punctuation Marks

 This occurs when two independent clauses are incorrectly joined by a comma without a coordinating conjunction.

-• For example: She likes to read; he prefers to watch movies.
+• She likes to read; he prefers to watch movies.

 2. Missing Commas: